Build Mode · · 16 min read

 Protection: Negotiate a security interest in specific assets.
 Or accept that seller notes carry credit risk and price accordingly with higher cash at close.

-The most common post-close conflict.
-The platform calculates earn-out differently than you expected.
+Most common post-close conflict.
+Platform calculates earnout differently than you expected.
 You believe you hit the target; they say you didn't.

 Protection: Detailed definitions (see above).
 Independent dispute resolution.
-Audit rights allow you to review the platform's calculation methodology.
+Audit rights allowing you to review platform's calculation methodology.

 Rolled Equity Becomes Worthless